Information for DCJS Grantees

 Current Funding Opportunities

-Questions for the request for applications must be submitted to dcjsfunding@dcjs.ny.gov by Friday, June 13, 2025.
-Responses to those questions will be posted on or about Friday, June 20, 2025.
+Questions for the request for applications must be submitted to dcjsfunding@dcjs.ny.gov by Wednesday, March 11, 2026.